 • Review and update important documents like your will, insurance policies, and beneficiary designations.

-Tip #8: Look to the Future
+Tip #8: Look to the future

 While honoring your past, start envisioning and planning for your future: